Update: This article was last updated on 3rd February 2025 to reflect the accuracy and up-to-date information on the page.

-Chromebooks are lightweight laptops that run on Google’s Chrome operating system.
-One of the main advantages of Chromebooks is that they’re relatively inexpensive; you can find a decent one for around $200.
+Chromebooks are lightweight laptops running on Google‘s Chrome operating system.
+One of the major benefits of Chromebooks is that they are relatively inexpensive; you can find a decent one for around $200.

-So, if your child needs to use specific programs or software for school, a Chromebook might not be the best choice.
+This means that if your child requires certain programs or software for school, a Chromebook may not be the right choice.

-Laptops, on the other hand, offer more power and storage than Chromebooks but they’re also more expensive; you can easily spend $500 or more on a good one.
-Laptops also tend to be heavier than Chromebooks, so they’re not as convenient to carry around.
+Laptops offer much more power and storage compared to Chromebooks but are more expensive; you could easily spend $500 or more on a good one.
+Also, laptops are heavier than Chromebooks, making them not very convenient to carry around.

 However, laptops offer more versatility than Chromebooks because they can run any program or software designed for their operating system (Windows, macOS, Linux, etc.).
 This means your child will be able to use any software they need for school, whether it’s Microsoft Word or Adobe Photoshop.